abdulkader4513/precily/README.md

 _        __ ____uses: actions/checkout@v3_

-Step 2: Login to Docker Hub with Credentials at the Secrets which we created
+Step 2: Log in to Docker Hub with Credentials at the Secrets which we created

 _        name: Login to Docker Hub with Credentials at the Secrets_